rohitdavas/rohitdavas.github.io/blogs.md

 # Your Thoughts & Insights
 1. I would love to hear your perspective on my carefully curated thoughts.
-2. Let's have a discussion either through the social links listed on our website or in person.
+2. Let's have a discussion either through the social links listed in footer or in person.